 B Sharp Arts Engagement® is a life enrichment and research program for people with dementia and their care partners who wish to attend the Fort Collins Symphony and participate in a CSU study examining the sense of connection, mood, and cognition related to experiencing the symphony.

 B Sharp Arts Engagement® was launched in 2015 and provided 30 people with dementia and their primary care partner the opportunity to attend five Fort Collins Symphony Masterworks concerts during the 2015-16 season.
 The study explored a number of factors, including the impact of the music on the cognitive ability of participants with dementia, the social connections between the care partner and person with dementia, and the degree to which study participants feel supported by the community.
+We offered this program for 3 seasons until the program was interrupted by Covid-19 in 2020.
+We look forward to resuming it when we are able to safely do so.

 Attending dementia friendly community events helped care partners feel connected to their loved one, other care partners, and enjoy a night out.